awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

   + **User data** – You can use this area to provide commands, or a command script to run when you launch your build instance\.
 However, it replaces any commands that Image Builder might have added to ensure that Systems Manager is installed, including the clean\-up script that Image Builder normally runs for Linux images prior to creating the new image\.
 **Important**
 If you enter user data, make sure that the Systems Manager agent is pre\-installed on your base image, or that you include the install in your user data\.
+For Linux images, ensure that clean\-up steps run by including a command to create an empty file named `perform_cleanup` in your user data script\.
+Image Builder detects this file, and runs the clean\-up script prior to creating the new image\.
+For more information and a sample script, see [Security best practices for EC2 Image Builder](security-best-practices.md)\.
 + **Working directory** – Pre\-selected, but you can edit it\.
 + **Components** – Components that are already included in the recipe are displayed in the **Selected components** section at the end of each of the component lists \(build and test\)\.
 You can remove or reorder the selected components to suit your needs\.